roma-glushko/hyx/docs/components/retry.md

 ### Custom Backoffs

-In the Hyx design, backoffs are just iterators that returns float numbers and can go on infinitely.
+In the Hyx design, backoffs are just iterators that return float numbers and can go on infinitely.

 Here is how the factorial backoff could be implemented: